 Chances are if you are traveling with a baby over the age of 6 months old, at least once while in route to your destination, your child will need to eat a solid meal.
 Food pouches are much more convenient that jars of baby food, especially when traveling solo with your baby.
 (The link above is a great deal I found on Amazon.
 It saves you about 50 cents a pouch.)
 My infant daughter can even hold the and suck the food out herself.

 When flying with a baby, a new toy goes a long way.
 When our daughter was an infant, we made sure to bring a new, inexpensive toy that she had never seen or played with before.
 The newness of the toy can often keep her short attention span much longer than one of her old toys that she won’t find as interesting.
 However, I also bring a few of her favorite toys from home, as well as a book or two.
 That way if she gets bored with her new toy she will have several more options available.

 Wet bag and change of clothes

 Have you ever experienced a diaper blow out on a plane?
 We have.
-Luckily we had a wet bag and a fresh onesie so our baby didn’t have a change of clothes!
-I know, parent fail… Our baby spend the rest of the flight wearing her own poop or wearing nothing at all.
-You never know what could happen.
+Fortunately, we had a wet bag but we didn’t have a change of clothes!
+I know, parent fail… Our baby spend the rest of the flight wearing nothing but a diaper.
+Don’t be like us.
 Your baby could throw up, spit up, poop, or spill something.
 An extra outfit is a necessity.
 And the wet bag will prevent the nasty clothes from touching everything else in your carry-on.

 An extra shirt for you

 Babies have a way of projecting their bodily fluids.
 So if any are released while in flight, there is a really good chance you and your baby will need to change.

 Airports and planes are gross.
 You never quite realize that until you have a kid who wants to lick the window, chew on the laminated insert in the seat back pocket, or crawl around on the floor at the gate.
-I wipe down everything when we get in the plane and I wipe my daughters hands routinely while traveling.
+I wipe down everything with disinfectant wipes when we get in the plane and I wipe my daughters hands routinely while traveling.